bratc/claude-set-up-claude-on-a-project/README.md

-# Project 1 — Set up Claude Code on a real project
+## Set up Claude Code on a real project

 > This is the first project of the Claude Code course.
 Finish **Units 1 and 2** before you start.